dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 638. Shopping Offers.md

 4. Try to apply the current offer.
 If possible, update the required number of items in $clone$.

 5. If the current offer could be applied, find the minimum cost out of $res$ and `offer_current + shopping(price,special,clone)`.
 Here, `offer_current` refers to the price that needs to be paid for the current offer.
-Update the resres with the minimum value.
+Update the $res$ with the minimum value.

-6. Return the resres corresponding to the minimum cost.
+6. Return the $res$ corresponding to the minimum cost.

-We need to note that the cloneclone needs to be updated afresh from needsneeds(coming to the current function call) when we choose a new offer.
+We need to note that the $clone$ needs to be updated afresh from needsneeds(coming to the current function call) when we choose a new offer.
 This needs to be done, because solely applying the next offer could result in a lesser cost than the one resulting by using the previous offer first.

 ```java
 public class Solution {